7 Spots Melanoma May Be Hiding

 - E – Evolution, which involves any changes to a mole over time6

 The American Cancer Society recommends getting regular skin checks by a doctor, like a dermatologist who specializes in skin conditions, as well as performing monthly self-checks.
-Self-examinations are best conducted in a well-lit room and in front of a mirror.
+Self-examinations of typical and atypical locations where melanoma can be hiding are best conducted in a well-lit room and in front of a mirror.
 In addition, a hand mirror is needed to view some areas of the body, or you can ask a loved one to help.2